Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Introduction

-In this work we introduce \textbf{Emo}tional \textbf{Scen}arios (\textbf{EmoScene}), a benchmark designed to evaluate emotion understanding in context-rich situations.
-Each example consists of a subject and a detailed scenario describing environmental cues, bodily reactions, and interpersonal interactions.
-Instead of using a predefined list of complex emotions, we ground the annotation scheme in Plutchik's theory of emotions\footnote{\url{https://en.wikipedia.org/wiki/Emotion_classification}} and represent each scenario using an \textbf{8-dimensional binary emotion vector corresponding to Plutchik's basic emotions} (ref. example from Figure \ref{fig: example_scenario}.
-This formulation enables the representation of complex emotional states as combinations of fundamental emotional dimensions.
-To further capture the structure of emotional expression, we observe that emotions rarely occur independently.
-Motivated by this observation, we model emotion prediction as a structured inference problem and introduce a \textit{Bayesian post-processing} framework that combines LLM predictions with a prior capturing statistical dependencies between emotions.
-This formulation allows us to perform joint inference over the emotion vector and correct the independence assumption commonly made by vanilla multi-label predictions.
+In this work, we introduce Emotional Scenarios (EmoScene), a large-scale dataset comprising 4.7K instances, designed to evaluate emotion understanding in complex, context-rich settings while explicitly accounting for the co-occurrence of multiple emotions.
+Each instance consists of a subject paired with a detailed scenario that captures environmental cues, physiological responses, and interpersonal interactions.
+We ground the annotation scheme in Plutchik's theory of emotions \cite{plutchik1980general} and represent each scenario using an \textbf{8-dimensional binary emotion vector corresponding to Plutchik's basic emotions} (ref. example from Figure \ref{fig: example_scenario}.
+This formulation enables the modelling of complex emotional states as combinations of fundamental emotional dimensions, which is essential for multi-label settings.
+In contrast to \cite{sabour-etal-2024-emobench}, which uses Plutchik's theory for developing a taxonomy that collapses multiple emotions into a single label, our approach preserves the compositional structure of emotional experiences.
+Furthermore, recognising that emotions rarely occur in isolation, we formulate emotion prediction as a structured inference problem.
+To this end, we propose an entanglement-aware Bayesian inference framework that jointly infers the emotion vector's posterior.
+This lightweight approach ($\sim {6*10^{-4}}$ sec overhead per scenario) requires no parameter updates and explicitly captures dependencies among emotions, thereby addressing the independence assumptions commonly made in standard multi-label classification.
+As a post-processing step, it improves prediction consistency and yields an overall gain of 2.24\% in lexical accuracy (CoT.

-We evaluate six instruction-tuned open-source LLMs in a zero-shot setting on the EmoScene benchmark to assess their ability to interpret complex emotional scenarios.
-Despite strong general language capabilities, models achieve only modest performance on multi-label emotion prediction, with the best model reaching a Macro F1 of \textbf{0.501}.
-To account for dependencies among emotions, we introduce an entanglement-aware Bayesian inference framework that performs joint posterior inference over the emotion vector.
-This lightweight post-processing improves prediction consistency and yields substantial gains for weaker models, including a \textbf{+0.051 increase in Macro F1} and a \textbf{6.27 reduction in Hamming Loss}.
-Our analysis further reveals systematic failure modes of current models, particularly when emotional signals arise from relational interactions and contextual cues rather than explicit affective language.

 \textbf{Our contributions are summarized as follows:}